-Buildings 30 years

-Leasehold improvements

-Over the lease term Flant and equipment

-5 to 10 years
+Buildings Leasehold improvements Plant and equipment 30 years Over the lease term 5 to 10 years

 The residual values, useful lives and depreciation methods are reviewed, and adjusted if appropriate, at each reporting date.

 Leasehold improvements are depreciated over the unexpired period of the lease or the estimated useful life of the assets, whichever is shorter.